b2ihealthcare/snow-owl/README.md

 ### Install and Run

-NOTE: You need to have a recent version of Java installed (Java 8 update 171 or newer).
+NOTE: You need to have a recent version of Java installed (Java 11+, https://jdk.java.net/archive/).

 Once you have downloaded the appropriate package: